shaunwest/engine-v2/lexicon.md

 tileSetConfig
 -------------
+TODO: rename ot tileMapconfig?

-A maping of animations to indexes
+A mapping of indexes to gameAnimations

     [
       "brickAnimation",